 Charles used to be a fellow NYC GMAT tutor (which is how I know him), but he moved to Denver recently.
 He is a master of the GMAT and super nice guy.
 In addition to doing online GMAT tutoring he also does admissions consulting.

 Carol is an admissions consultant focusing specifically on MBA admissions.
-She has worked with many of the students I have tutored and had great success getting them into top schools.
+She has worked with many of the students I have tutored and has had great success getting them into top schools.

 Hillary came to me referred by another admissions consultant (always a good sign) and has successfully guided some of my students not only for mba programs but also PhD programs.